I cannot reset my caliper pistons. What now?

 Shortcuts can be taken when it comes to brake bleeding.
 Not removing the wheel and brake pads prior to carrying out the work is one such shortcut.
 It only becomes a problem when fitting new brake pads and you are unable to create enough space between the pistons to accommodate the new pads.

-Here's how to fix it.
+Here's how to fix it

 The problem is easily fixed by removing the excess brake fluid from the brake system.

 Always remove excess brake fluid from the highest point.
 If your bike is the correct way up this will be your brake lever's bleed port or reservoir top cap.
-Removing the caliper bleed port screw will result in air entering the system.
+Removing the calliper bleed port screw will result in air entering the system.

 1. Remove the brake lever bleed port screw or reservoir top cap and rubber diaphragm.